-On January 10, 2020, Profound announced the signing of its first-ever US multi-site imaging center agreement for TULSA-PRO® with RadNet, Inc., an owner and operator of outpatient imaging centers, pursuant to which Profound will install TULSA-PRO® systems at three RadNet imaging centers in the greater Los Angeles.
+On January 10, 2020, Profound announced the signing of its first-ever US multi-site imaging center agreement for TULSA-PRO® with RadNet, Inc., an owner and operator of outpatient imaging centers, pursuant to which Profound will install TULSA-PRO® systems at three RadNet imaging centers in the greater Los Angeles area.
 The installation of these systems and initiation of patient treatments at these sites have been delayed as a result of the COVID-19 pandemic.
-Other non-Radnet site initiations have occurred in the first quarter of 2020 and patient treatments initiations have occurred.